 Once you have completed your 365 photo series, my recommendation would be to take a break.
 Jumping right in to another 365 can be a bit much.
 That’s not to say that people don’t do it, and be successful.
 Many people absolutely love doing 365 photo projects, and have consistently done it for several years at a stretch.

 Personally, I like a variety of challenges in my photographic journey.
 After completing a 365 photo project in 2014, I took a break and focused on other things.
-Now I am ready to get back into the game and will be starting a 365 photo series in 2016 on my Instagram.
+Now I am ready to get back into the game and will be starting a 365 photo series on my Instagram.
 Join me if you want to and lets motivate each other to take a photo a day for 365 days!